Why breast care—and what does it actually mean?

 Breast tissue has:

-• Hormonal sensitivity that changes throughout your cycle and life stages
+• hormonal sensitivity that shifts throughout your cycle and life stages

 Breast Massage 101